 ROMETAR 20 mg/ml injection solution

-Xylazinum.
-Injection product for sedation, analgesia and myorelaxation of animals
+Product for sedation, analgesia and muscle relaxation of animals containing xylazine

 |type of preparative:||Analeptic, anaesthetic, hypnotics|